adr1enbe4udou1n/blog/content/posts/15-build-your-kubernetes-cluster-part-6/index.md

 Build your self-hosted Kubernetes cluster and be free from any SaaS solutions by following this opinionated guide 🎉
 {{< /lead >}}

-1. Add monitor-01
+1. K6
-2. Prometheus Stack
+2. InfluxDB
-3. Loki / Promtail
+3. Load balancing sample app (database clustering case)
-4. Grafana
+4. Tempo
-5. Services Monitor & Dashboards
+5. Tracing test inside app / OpenTelemetry

-## 4th check ✅
+## Final check 🎊🏁🎊

-We now have a full monitoring suite !
-Go [next part]({{< ref "/posts/16-build-your-kubernetes-cluster-part-7" >}}) if you want a complete CI suite for apps building.
+Congratulation if you're getting that far !!!

+You have a complete CI/CD flexible solution, HA ready and not that expensive.